ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 | playlist\_genre |     5 |   627013 | 125403 |       207 |       0 |
 | Residuals       | 32827 | 19866852 |    605 |        NA |      NA |

-Interestingly even though we guessed that there may not be a statistical difference with the duration and the loudness of tracks between the genres we found in all of the overall F-tests shown above that we should reject the null hypothesis that the mean speechiness, energy, danceability, loudness, duration, and popularity are the same.
-This means that there is a difference with all of these characteristics across each genre.
-We will investigate these differences using a Tukey test to determine which genres are different that the others.

 ### Tukey Test for Speechiness

 | term            | contrast   | null.value | estimate | conf.low | conf.high | adj.p.value |